 Issaquena Management Zone:

-· All portions of Issaquena and Sharkey counties defined as:
+All portions of Issaquena County defined as:

-o All areas east of the Mississippi River
+- All areas east of the Mississippi River

-o All areas south of Highways 14 and 16
+- All areas south of Highways 14

 1) Carcasses may not be transported outside of any CWD Management Zone.
 Research has shown that decomposed carcasses of infected animals can also contribute to transmission when prions bind to soil and plant material.
 Thus, movement of carcasses may introduce CWD into previously uninfected areas.
 Any harvested deer may be taken directly to a taxidermist or meat processor within the CWD Management Zone.
 Only the below products may leave the a zone: